Jorkoh/TransporteZaragozaKT/README.md

 ## Introduction

 Real-time Zaragoza bus and tram imformation.
 Built with Kotlin following modern best practices, Transporte Zaragoza aims to be the most intuitive and feature-rich alternative on Google Play.
-See it in motion with a [short video demo](https://www.google.com).

 <p align="center">
     <b>🚧 This app is WIP.
 Test coverage, architecture and features are not final 🚧</b>